 Compounding interest

-The process of earning interest on both the principal amount (or the initial amount you invested) and any accumulated interest from previous periods.
-Compounding is a powerful growth tool, as it allows investors to earn more money in the long run, even with small contributions.
+The process of earning interest on both the principal amount (or the initial capital you invested) and any accumulated interest from previous periods.
+Compounding is a powerful growth tool, as it allows investors to potentially earn more money in the long run by rolling over their returns from time to time.

 Diversification